chalatz/tours/pages/info/reviews-comments-content.md

-    English and was very enthusiastic about all the historical sights including the Village and Acropolis of Lindos, Anthony Quinn Bay, the old and new town, the Holocaust Memorial, and much more.<br>\nHighly recommend Nicholas Rhodes Private Tours.<br>\nArnie and Elaine,  Los Angele CA  USA\n\nHi Nicholas, We all had a fabulous day and experienced so much in such a short time.
+    English and was very enthusiastic about all the historical sights including the Village and Acropolis of Lindos, Anthony Quinn Bay, the old and new town, the Holocaust Memorial, and much more.<br>\nHighly recommend Nicholas Rhodes Private Tours.<br>\nArnie and Elaine,  ( Nov 12th) Los Angele CA  USA\n\nHi Nicholas, We all had a fabulous day and experienced so much in such a short time.
 Stamos was informative, cheerful and flexible.
 He went out of his way to make our day enjoyable.
 Thank you so much to both of you.<br>\nKind Regards (Nov 8th) Carolyn, Steve, Lynne & John, Nsw Australia \n\nHello Nicholas, One of the others from the tour group asked me if I knew the tour was going to be this good when I booked it and of course I said yes!!
 Truthfully my wife and I have probably been on 10 cruises and I don't know how many tours but I would have to say this one was the best ever!!
 Our guide Kostas, and driver Jacob were the best, full of knowledge and humor.<br>\nHopefully we can return to Rhodes sometime.<br>\nThanks again!
-(Nov 6th) Melvin & LaVonne, Williston/North Dakota/USA\n\nHi Nicholas, It was so great to finally meet you.
+    (Nov 6th) Melvin & LaVonne, Williston/North Dakota/USA\n\nHi Nicholas, It was
+    so great to finally meet you.
 Yes, we thoroughly enjoyed our day with Manuel - he was great!
 He shared lots of stories with us which is what we were looking for.
 He also shared his umbrellas with us which we were very grateful for!
 We very much enjoyed Rhodes and thought it would be a great place visit again.
 If we decide to come back, I will certainly be in contact with you again for your insight & thoughts on the best places to stay.
 Thanks again,<br>\nYour Canadian friends, Carol, (Nov 4th) Canada\n\nDear Nicholas, We thoroughly enjoyed touring with you.
 Rhodes is beautiful island.
 We were talking about it at dinner tonight.
     Who knows, maybe we'll make another trip here in the future.
 We will go home with wonderful memories of our time touring with you.<br>\nThanks again.
 Norma (Nov3rd) USA\n\nNicholas, We had a wonderful time with Mike and Manuel.
 Very informative and very good drivers!!!<br>\nThanks so much,  Arthur (Nov 3rd) Canada\n\nHi Nicholas, It was a pleasure meeting you as well!<br>\nThanks again!<br>\nMarianne (Nov 2nd) Toronto Canada \n\nLoved Rhodes so much I wanted to move there.
 We were taken around by the owner Nicholas.
 He was so wonderful.
-Highly recommend asking for him specifically<br>\nAndrés & Marilee<br>
-    New Mexico \n\nHi Nicholas: The tour was amazing and we loved Kostas and Jacob.
+Highly recommend asking for him specifically<br>\nAndrés & Marilee (Nov 2nd) New Mexico \n\nHi Nicholas: The tour was amazing and we loved Kostas and Jacob.
 Thanks so much for your help in planning this tour.
 I will write recommendations on TripAdvisor.<br>\nElaine and Gary (Nov 2nd) Plano TX \n\nDear Nicholas, We have arrived home and I now have time to let you know how much our group loved the time we spent in Rhodes.
 Stergos was a wonderful driver.
 We learned so much about Rhodes and felt that we received a wonderful overview of your beautiful island.
 Unfortunately for us we only had one day to spend in Rhodes.
 I'm sure there is so much more to discover and hopefully we will be back some day.
 Please send Stergos our very best regards.<br>\nSincerely, Suzanne (Oct 27th) United States\n\nHi Nicholas, The tour was great!
 TripAdvisor review coming soon!
 Robert, Pensacola, FL\n\nComfy drive, amazing sights, brilliant company (despite the rain!).<br>\nMy husband and I took a tour of Rhodos Medieval city and Lindos with Nick.
 He was a very knowledgeable driver who clearly has a passion for the history of the island.<br>\nWe began in the old town and saw some really amazing sights.
 Leaving early in the morning meant that we missed all the crowds and were really able to soak in the atmosphere.<br>\nWe then headed out to Lindos with a stop en route at a local pottery place.
 The rain caught up with us but that didn't dampen the mood!<br>\nAfter a walk around and a drink we headed for something to eat at the most wonderful restaurant on the sea.
-Nick recommended some Greek Dishes that we're just delicious.<br>\nThe tour lasted for 6 hours but Nick was completely flexible to our needs and went above and beyond to ensure that we got what we wanted from our excursion.<br>\nVictoria (Oct 23rd)  UK\n\nNicholas, We enjoyed our tour very much!
+Nick recommended some Greek Dishes that we're just delicious.<br>\nThe tour lasted for 6 hours but Nick was completely flexible to our needs and went above and beyond to ensure that we got what we wanted from our excursion.<br>\nVictoria (Oct 23rd)
+    \ UK\n\nNicholas, We enjoyed our tour very much!
 Liana and Jacob were wonderful!<br>\nThank you!,  Jayni,  (Oct 22nd) Minden Ontario Canada\n\nNicholas & Michael, We would like to thank you for our tour of Rhodes.
 We also really enjoyed our day on Rhodes and hope to come back and stay for longer so we can really explore your beautiful island.
 I can only say good things about our driver Michael.
 He was extremely knowledgeable.
 He showed us many things and was also very flexible and lovely.
     We wish you all the best and look forward to touring with you when we are able to come back.
-We will certainly recommend your services to any of our friends who are coming to Rhodes.<br>\nKind regards, Doula & Wayne, Australoia\n\nNicholas, We had a lovely day thank you - I have submitted a very well deserved 5 star trip advisor review - please pass on our thanks to Andrew.<br>\nKind Regards, Sandra,
+We will certainly recommend your services to any of our friends who are coming to Rhodes.<br>\nKind regards, Doula & Wayne, (Oct 23rd) Australoia\n\nNicholas, We had a lovely day thank you - I have submitted a very well deserved 5 star trip advisor review - please pass on our thanks to Andrew.<br>\nKind Regards, Sandra,
     \ (Oct 22nd) USA\n\nMichael did a GREAT job of showing us around Rhodes!
 He picked